Medicare in South Carolina

 Medicare Advantage (Part C)

-Medicare Advantage (Part C) replaces Original Medicare (Part A & B), but offers the same Part A and B benefits or coverage as Original Medicare.
-Along with receiving Part A and B benefits, Medicare Part C often bundles additional services like dental, hearing, vision and prescription drug coverage.
+Medicare Advantage (Part C) substitutes for Original Medicare (Part A & B), offering the same Part A and B benefits.
+Medicare Part C usually bundles additional services like dental, hearing, vision, and prescription drug coverage.

-Since Original Medicare itself is limited to Parts A and B, enrollees often also purchase a Medicare Prescription Drug Plan (Part D) and Supplement Insurance (Medigap) to boost their coverage and control costs.
+Since Original Medicare is limited to Parts A and B, enrollees often also purchase a Medicare Prescription Drug Plan (Part D) and Supplement Insurance (Medigap) to boost their coverage and control costs.
 Here’s how they work:

 Medicare Prescription Drug Plan (Part D)

 Part D covers prescription drugs.
-Private insurance companies provide part D plans and their costs are separate from Original Medicare.
+Private insurance companies provide part D plans, and their costs are separate from Original Medicare.
 Medicare Advantage in South Carolina, on the other hand, often includes Part D coverage.

 Medicare Supplement Insurance (Medigap)